DX-DeveloperExperience/git-webhooks-tester/README.md

 # git-webhooks-tester

-A CLI tester for Git-Webhooks rules.
+A CLI tester for Hygie rules.

 ## Goal

-This tool allows you to send customize Git Events to your Git-Webhooks local app, for testing purpose.
+This tool allows you to send customize Git Events to your Hygie local app, for testing purpose.

 ## Getting Started